mediacms-io/mediacms/docs/admins_docs.md

 Also see the `Dockerfile` for other environment variables which you may wish to override.
 Application settings, eg. `FRONTEND_HOST` can also be overridden by updating the `deploy/docker/local_settings.py` file.

-See example deployments in the sections below.
-These example deployments have been tested on `docker-compose version 1.27.4` running on `Docker version 19.03.13`

 To run, update the configs above if necessary, build the image by running `docker compose build`, then run `docker compose run`

 ### Simple Deployment, accessed as http://localhost